zevlo/portpeek/README.md

 # portpeek

-portpeek tells you whether something listens on TCP ports.
-It answers one
-question: for these ports, is anything there?
+portpeek⁠ answers one simple question: is a service listening on this TCP port?

 Use it for the daily cases: "did postgres come up on 5432?" or "did docker move it to 5433?"